ringcentral/ringcentral-embeddable/docs/third-party-service-in-widget.md

 });
 ```

 Data from `contactsPath` will be showed in contacts page in widget.

+The widget will request contacts data when widget is loaded and when user visit contacts page.
+In first request `syncTimestamp` is blank, so you need to provide full contacts data to widget.
+Please provide `syncTimestamp` when reponse to widget.
+In next contacts request widget will send you `syncTimestamp`, so you just need to provide updated contact since `syncTimestamp`.

 If you provide `nextPage` for `contactsPath` response, widget will repeat request with `page="${nextPage}"` to get next page contacts data.

 ![image](https://user-images.githubusercontent.com/7036536/42258572-f6a8050e-7f8e-11e8-8950-bb9efa8e0918.png)